 How did you discover photography?
 When I was young, an aunt gave me a toy camera.
 The photographs it produced seemed magical.
-I was 6 at the time and creating these images as I travelled left a lasting impression on me.
+I was around 7-8 years old at the time and creating these images as I travelled left a lasting impression on me.

 A Defining Moment

 I remember looking through my father’s Tokina 110mm telephoto lens and trying to focus manually on a nearby bird while on vacation.
 Looking back, I think that was one of the defining moments that shaped my photography.

 I was 10 or 11 years old at that time.

 I have more memories, of trying to get motion to blur, but failing because I had no control over shutter speed… Of developing my first B&W photograph in school, guided by an experienced press photographer… Of developing photographs with a pinhole camera made out of cardboard and a bit of photographic paper in a spare bathroom when I was 15… And lots more… They all combined to create a magical world of photography while I was growing up.

 What about your kids?
 How are you shaping their discovery of photography?